1. What is the Surbo used for?

 17. My car is already modified with added power.
 Can the Surbo increase the power further?

-A: Yes, most of the time that is possible.
+A: Yes, the Surbo will amplify whatever torque your engine has.
 Please refer to "The Real Thing".

 18. How much acceleration power can the Surbo add?